 There are many levels of reflection.
 As you progress through your studies, you will develop your reflective practice and gradually learn to reflect at a deeper, more critical level.
 It is a useful to keep in mind that reflecting critically is an extension of critical thinking.

 I kept a learning journal throughout my undergraduate degree reflecting on anything encountered during my studies I found particularly thought-provoking.
 When it came to applying for Honours, I had an extensive list of interesting topics to choose from.

 So, what should you reflect on during your studies?
 Anything and everything!
 Reflecting on your experiences allows you to discover more about what you are learning and how you learn (the reflective process).

 You can reflect on:

 There is no right or wrong way to reflect on your learning.
-Once you begin to reflect regularly you can review what you need to do and take steps to progress your own learning.
+Once you begin to reflect regularly, you can review what you need to do and take steps to progress your own learning.
 One suggestion is to keep a learning journal to help you develop a regular, informal habit of reflecting on your learning experience.
-Use these question prompts to get started on your reflections.
-For further ideas download the guide 'Reflecting on your learning'.
+You can use the questions below to get started on your reflections or for further ideas, download the guide 'reflecting on your learning'.

 Questions to get you started:

 - What happened during that event or experience?
 And why did it happen?